 The high fantasy setting sees adventurers locked in a civilizational struggle with an invasion of otherworldly demons, with seven mysterious Arks holding the potential to turn the tide of the war in humanity's favor.
 The quest structure can get a bit repetitive and the story is something of a mixed bag, but the diversity of classes and impressive production value makes this free game a real standout.

-It's a mix of free-to-play and subscription service, like many MMOs nowadays, but it costs nothing to get started, so there's nothing wrong with giving it a whirl yourself.
+It's a mix of free-to-play and subscription service, like many MMOs nowadays, but Lost Ark costs nothing to get started.
+So there's nothing wrong with giving it a whirl yourself.

 Our Top Picks for the best free games of 2022